 You can leave it at the high power setting or better yet use the auto mode for the best results with run time and debris pick up.

-Another area of improvement will be edge and corner cleaning thanks to the wider brush (30% wider than the I7 and 980) and the enhancements with the side brush design.
+Another area of improvement will be edge and corner cleaning thanks to the wider extractors (30% wider than the I7 and 980) and the enhancements with the side brush design.

 Check the clip below to see what I mean.

 The difference between the S9 and I7 is considerable with the S9 picking more in a single pass than the I7.

 It does not like cleaning the large stuff like Cheerios because of the reconfigured brush that sits lower.

 You’ll hear a crunching sound as it picks it up.
 However, the S9 will eventually clean these messes up as it goes through its cleaning cycle.